centre-for-humanities-computing/DaCy/README.md

 ```

 **Code Coverage**
-If you want check code coverage as well you can run the following:
+If you want to check code coverage as well you can run the following:
 ```
 pip install pytest-cov